yehonathank/virtual-lab/drug_discovery/discussions/protocols/ExperimentSolidPhaseExtraction.md

 Here is the agenda for the meeting:

 You are working on a research project to use machine learning for drug discovery.
 Your goals are the following: (1) the project must have high clinical value, meaning the research contributes to helping patients, (2) the project must include a scientifically impactful application of machine learning to drug discovery, and (3) the project must use Emerald Cloud Labs (ECL) for all experimental validation with a 3-month limit on experiments.
 Your team previously decided to pursue peptide-based therapeutics.
 You previously designed experimental protocols for synthesis and validation of peptides that are designed to bind to a given protein drug target.
 Now you must implement one of these protocols using ECL.
-Please implement the ExperimentSolidPhaseExtraction protocol using the appropriate commands and syntax from ECL, writing out the experiment in the form ExperimentSolidPhaseExtraction[<inputs>] where you fill in <inputs> with the appropriate inputs.
+Please implement the ExperimentSolidPhaseExtraction protocol using the appropriate commands and syntax from ECL, writing out the experiment in the form ExperimentSolidPhaseExtraction[inputs] where you fill in "inputs" with the appropriate inputs.
 Please refer to the ECL documentation that is provided as context with example function calls and the full set of options for the experiment.
-In general, leave most options at their default values (and therefore do not specify them) except for those options that should be changed based on your specific experimental design.
-For every option that you do specify, please explain why you chose that value instead of the default.
+In general, leave most options at their default values and therefore do not include them in your experiment function call.
+Only specify options that must be changed from their default value for your specific experiment.
+For every option that you specify, please state the default value, the different value you chose, and why you chose that value instead of the default.

 Medicinal Chemist, please provide your response to the agenda.

 ## Medicinal Chemist

-To implement the `ExperimentSolidPhaseExtraction` protocol using ECL, we need to tailor the experiment to our specific peptide-based therapeutic project.
-This involves selecting appropriate inputs and adjusting certain options to align with our experimental design and objectives.
-Here's how we can structure the experiment:
+To implement the `ExperimentSolidPhaseExtraction` protocol using ECL, we need to carefully select the inputs and options that align with our project goals and constraints.
+Here's a proposed experiment setup, including the rationale for each specified option:

-### ExperimentSolidPhaseExtraction Protocol Implementation
+### Experiment Setup

 ```plaintext
 ExperimentSolidPhaseExtraction[